henryw374/cljc.java-time/README.md

 # cljc.java-time

-A Clojure(Script) library which provides the java.time api through kebab-case-named function vars.
+A Clojure(Script) library which mirrors the java.time api through kebab-case-named vars.

 See [my talk at Clojure/North 2019](https://www.youtube.com/watch?v=UFuL-ZDoB2U) for more background.